joaomarcosc/project-sd-01/README.md

 #### Execução da aplicação

-No diretório do projeto, faça
+No diretório do projeto, faça:

 #### `npm`